mduffin95/climate/README.md

 # Use `tmpfs` for `/var/log`

-I set up tmpfs for /var/log to reduce the number of writes made to the SD card.
+I set up tmpfs for /var/log.
+This creates an in-memory drive and should help to reduce the number of writes made to the SD card.
 Hopefully this will increase its lifespan.
 ```
 tmpfs /var/log  tmpfs defaults,noatime,size=16m 0 0
 ```